Population-Based Health in Practice: Addressing Health-Related Social Needs

 Credit Information

-This activity was planned by and for the healthcare team, and learners will receive 0.5 Interprofessional Continuing Education (IPCE) Credit for learning and change.
+This activity was planned by and for the healthcare team, and learners will receive 0.75 Interprofessional Continuing Education Credit for learning and change.

-CME Outfitters, LLC, designates this enduring activity for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
+CME Outfitters, LLC, designates this Enduring Material for a maximum of 0.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CME Outfitters, LLC, has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
-This activity is designated for 0.5 AAPA Category 1 CME credits.
-Approval is valid until expiration date listed above.
+This activity is designated for 0.75 AAPA Category 1 CME credits.
+Approval is valid until 12/20/2025.
 PAs should only claim credit commensurate with the extent of their participation.

 MIPS Improvement Activity